obada503/SpringbootDemo/README.md

 -------------------------------------
 - Spring Web

-- Spring Data JPA-->abstracts the complexity needed to interact with databse.
+- Spring Data JPA
+                 -->abstracts the complexity needed to interact with databse.

                  -->abstraction on top of JPA and Hibernate.